muchchirp/TARS/readme.md

    - Edit the `config.yaml` file to suit your environment.
    - Specify dynamic files to exclude in the birth certificate.
+   - Configure blockchain settings for your chosen EVM network.

 ---